Spring Cloud: API-Gateway And Naming-Server Concepts

 - Show in a dashboard the traces and metrics.

 - Adding some capabilities when building the Feign client.
-Here’s an example of it taken from microservice-a:
+Here’s an example of it taken from

 @Configuration